tinylibs/tinyspy/README.md

 console.log(spyGetter.returns) // [1]
 ```

-You can reassign mocked function and restore mock to it's original implementation with `restore` method:
+You can reassign mocked function and restore mock to its original implementation with `restore` method:

 ```ts
 const obj = {